-Development of a Pension Liability Management Policy will provide the District with a long-term roadmap to address significant retirement liability.
-Additionally, it will reduce the District's UAL and ongoing pension costs, increase funding ratios for each pension plan, and ensure vested pension benefits can be paid for future generations.
+Despite making significant annual contributions towards its UAL, as required by CalPERS, the funding status for each individual pension plan is steadily declining.
+Adoption of a comprehensive Pension Liability Management Policy will provide the District with a long-term roadmap to address its significant retirement liability and provide staff with the necessary tools to reduce the District's UAL and ongoing pension costs, increase funding ratios for each pension plan, and ensure vested pension benefits can be paid for future generations.